Premiership of John Major: BSE outbreak

 In March 1996 Major had to deal with a serious public health scare following a scientific announcement of a possible link between bovine spongiform encephalopathy (BSE, colloquially referred to as 'mad cow disease') and a form of Creutzfeldt–Jakob disease (vCJD), a serious and potentially fatal brain disease in humans.
 The press reported heavily on the issue, resulting in a steep fall in the amount of beef bought in the UK.
 Soon after the EU banned imports of British beef into other member states and then the wider world, much to Major's fury, as almost all potentially risky meat had been previously destroyed.
-A huge cattle slaughter programme was introduced in a bid to restore faith in Britain's beef industry, however the EU ban remained in place, and was later extended to cover various bovine-derivative products as well.
+A huge cattle slaughter programme was introduced in a bid to restore faith in Britain's beef industry, but the EU ban remained in place, and was later extended to cover various bovine-derivative products as well.
 As a result, in May 1996 Major decided to withhold British cooperation on all EU-related matters until the beef situation had been resolved.
 After some progress was made in negotiations Major ended the non-cooperation stance in June.
 Further cattle culling took place, though the ban on British beef was not lifted until August 1999, two years after Major left office.
 As of 2014, 177 people in Britain had died of vCJD.